-Expectations
+Expectations:

-TB/Health Records:
+TB Testing:

 Students are required to have an up-to-date health record, including the required immunizations and the annual TB skin tests.
+The Bellin Health Employee Health Office maintains student health records.
+Vaccines/immunizations must meet mandatory requirements.
 Annual TB skin tests must be completed each May and documentation submitted to the Student Service Office by June 15th of the start of each academic year.

-Update CPR Training:
+CPR Certification and CPR Refresher Training: